-- 2. If there was trash in the trashcan replace the liner. - 3.
+- 2. If trash was in the trashcan, replace the liner. - 3.
 Clean all entry windows and doors. - 4.
 Clean doorknobs and light switch plates with the disinfectant. - 5.
 Clean sinks and counter tops with the disinfectant. - 6.
-If there are restrooms inside the office clean per the restroom cleaning procedures. - 7.
+If there are restrooms inside the office, clean per the restroom cleaning procedures. - 7.
 Vacuum all carpet.